axiom4/writeup/README.md

 # HTB Writeup
 All Writeup are encrypted.
-To descrypt use command:
+To decrypt use command:

 ```
 # openssl enc -aes-256-cbc -pass pass:[pass] -d -pbkdf2 -in [infile] -out [outfile]